Heeam-Shin/ose-survey/README.md

 10. Website 기능이나 문서 중 보강되었으면 하는 부분이 있다면? (주관식)

 11. webOS OSE 개발 팀에 추가적으로 하고 싶은 말이 있다면?
 (Platform, documentation, etc.)

+## webOS OSE Satisfaction Survey (English)

+Thank you for taking the webOS OSE Satisfaction Survey.
+The survey should take less than five minutes to complete.
+All information from this survey will be kept completely anonymous.
+Question Title

+1. What is your job title?

+    - Programmer
+    - Product Manager
+    - Marketer
+    - IT Consultant
+    - Other (please specify)

+2. How long have you been at your job?

+    - 3 years or fewer
+    - 4-6 years
+    - 7 years or more

+3. Where did you first come to know webOS OSE?

+    - Job
+    - SNS or developer community
+    - Other webOS devices
+    - Other (please specify)

+4. What is your main usage of webOS OSE?

+    - Robot
+    - IoT
+    - Automotive
+    - AI
+    - Other (please specify)

+5. How satisfied are you with webOS OSE?

+6. Are there any features you would like to add to webOS OSE?

+7. Where did you find out this website (webosose.org)?

+    - Search engine
+    - SNS
+    - Developer community
+    - News
+    - Other (please specify)

+8. On this website, can you find the document that you want easily?

+    - Very easy
+    - Easy
+    - Average
+    - Difficult
+    - Very difficult

+9. Is it easy to develop webOS OSE apps or services based on our documents?

+    - Very easy
+    - Easy
+    - Average
+    - Difficult
+    - Very difficult

+10. What can we do to imrove our documents or website?

+11. Is there anything you'd like to add?
+We love feedbacks from our developers!

 ## 설문 조사 항목 후보